-If time-zone difference is something that you are definitely not willing to deal with, then a freelancer is your right choice as they are used to working at odd hours.
-Bear in mind that we can all do this once or twice, but someone who doesn’t keep to a healthy working schedule on a daily basis is prone to be overcome by weariness and, sad to say, jeopardize your project.
+If time-zone differences are something that you are definitely not willing to deal with, then a freelancer is the right choice, as they are used to working at odd hours.
+Bear in mind that we can all do this once or twice, but someone who doesn’t keep to a healthy working schedule on a daily basis is prone to being overcome by weariness and, sad to say, jeopardizing your project.
 And who wants a flawed end-product?

-When deciding how much of a budget you are to allocate to your project, remember that usually you get what you paid for.
-If a freelancer hasn’t done a job properly, expenses that had been hidden so far will come to light: most likely you will have to invest twice as much in an agency to get things fixed up.
+When deciding how much of a budget you are to allocate to your project, remember that usually you get what you pay for.
+If a freelancer hasn’t done a job properly, expenses that have been hidden so far will come to light: most likely you will have to invest twice as much in an agency to get things fixed up.

 Certainly, this is the most expensive option in the short term.
-There are members in a dev team that you might not even think of – sales assistants, marketing managers, project managers, etc., that inevitably push up their prices.
+There are members of a development team that you might not even think of – sales assistants, marketing managers, project managers, etc., that inevitably push up their prices.
 Nevertheless, some agencies offer you the option of only paying for resources that you actually need.

 However, it’s no news to say that technology is constantly changing and being upgraded.
 Without after-launch support, as freelancers are usually pressed for time, you run the risk of becoming outdated sooner rather than later.
 Don’t be surprised when the time comes for your freelancer to move onto new projects – rumor has it that they hate monotony.

-The point of this analysis is to show that there is no categorical assurance that one or other option is best.
-What we cannot deny is that agencies cover for a wider range of services and when it comes to big scale concerns, they are able to cope with the pressure.
+The point of this analysis is to show that there is no categorical assurance that one option is better than another.
+What we cannot deny is that agencies cover a wider range of services, and when it comes to large-scale concerns, they are able to cope with the pressure.
 They are also less likely to team up with a competitor since abiding by NDAs is part of their daily work.
 It only remains for you to decide how important your task is.

 If what you have in mind is rather small and needs to be taken care of rather quickly, then a freelancer might very well be a great choice, especially if you are in need of one skill in particular.